hanngos/Swift/README.md

-These are three small apps written in swift language for iOS. <br>
+These are three small apps written in swift language for iOS.

 All were created for Mobile Technologies course on Silesian University of Technology.

 #### Simple Game